-- 1) Examine individual El Niños and salmon catch off Washington and Oregon with respect to the entire available salmon catch record and the intensity values of individual El Niños. - 2) Examine in more detail what are the exact biophysical processes leading to the decrease of salmon population size during El Niño years. - 3) Further identify the variability of the bifurcation of ocean water flow from the central north Pacific into the Alaska and Californian Currents.
-Possible tools for doing this include: a) an examination of ocean temperature and salinity and other flow-identifying data from ocean weather ship P, and b) the use of remote sensing imagery. - 4) The PNW air temperature/coho salmon catch should be recalculated using the more representative Climate Divisional air temperature records of the National Weather Service and a temporally coherent salmon catch data series updated into the mid 1990s. - 5) These analyses should be extended to look for relations between salmon catch and the teleconnective indices.
-Work on this topic has been started by Jamir et al. (this volume). - 6) It can be hypothesized that intense El Niño conditions more often occur under HWFS Type B mode conditions than Type A mode conditions.
-This hypothesis should be tested. - 7) More research should be carried out concerning the flip-over between the HWFS Type A to Type B mode and vice versa.
-In particular we should investigate the role, if any, of El Niño events in this as well as the relation of the mode change to known major step functions in atmospheric flow such as that which occurred in 1976 (Trenberth, 1990).
+- Examine individual El Niños and salmon catch off Washington and Oregon with respect to the entire available salmon catch record and the intensity values of individual El Niños. - Examine in more detail the exact biophysical processes leading to the decrease of salmon population size during El Niño years. - Further identify the variability of the bifurcation of ocean water flow from the central north Pacific into the Alaskan and California currents.
+Possible tools for doing this include: an examination of ocean temperature, salinity, and other flow-identifying data from ocean weather ship P; and use of remote sensing imagery. - Recalculate the PNW air temperature/coho salmon catch using the more representative climate divisional air temperature records of the National Weather Service and a temporally coherent salmon catch data series updated into the mid-1990s. - Extended these analyses to look for relationships between salmon catch and the teleconnective indices.
+Jamir et al (1994) have started work on this. - Test the hypothesis that intense El Niño conditions occur more often under HWFS Type B mode than under Type A mode. - Study the flip-over between the HWFS Type A to Type B mode and vice versa.
+In particular, investigate the role, if any, of El Niño events in this and the relationship of the mode change to known major step functions in atmospheric flow, such as occurred in 1976 (Trenberth 1990).

-8) If the HWFS model is confirmed it then needs to be asked a) how is it effected by long term climate change at scales longer than the interdecadal scale, and b) what feedbacks are there from the ocean to the atmosphere and vice versa and how do they operate?
-With respect to b) Namias, has pointed out, in a whole series of papers (e.g. Namias 1969), the importance of the two way interaction between the Pacific ocean and the atmosphere above it.
-This needs to be taken into account in a more time specific framework with respect to the HWFS model.
+If the HWFS model is confirmed, we need to ask:

+- How is it effected by long-term climate change at scales longer than the interdecadal scale? - What feedbacks are there from the ocean to the atmosphere and vice versa, and how do they operate?

+With respect to the second question, Namias has pointed out, in a whole series of papers (eg, Namias 1969), the importance of the two-way interaction between the Pacific Ocean and the atmosphere above it.
+This needs to be taken into account in a more time-specific framework with respect to the HWFS model.

-If the results of these tasks and other investigations confirm the existence of interdecadal cycles related to the atmospheric and ocean current operation such confirmation will have important management implications for the salmon resource.
-Not the least, it will be important to cast any management plans within a framework of interdecadal natural variability which may also have some predictability.
-Possibly more important is to further examine the historic and paleo record to further establish the strength of the variability and possibility of forecasting it in the future.
+If the results of these and other investigations confirm the existence of interdecadal cycles related to the atmospheric and ocean current operation, such confirmation will have important management implications for resource.
+Not the least, it will be important to cast any management plans within a framework of interdecadal natural variability, which may also have some predictability.
+Possibly more important is to further examine the historical and paleo record to further establish the strength of the variability and possibility of forecasting it in the future.